mikedelong/kaggle-zestimate/capstone_report.md

 We already suspect from the discussion above that the log-error is mostly quite small; it is probably helpful to visualize the log-error to see what the distribution actually looks like.

 ![](./train-error-histogram.png)
 Here we see the distribution of the log-error on a linear and log scale.
-It is relatively easy to see that the overwhelming majority of the training data has small errors, with a few outliers.
+It is relatively easy to see that the overwhelming majority of the training data has small errors, with a few outliers, and that the log-error has just a little positive skew.

 #### Location data